chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 `Stop Updating Projects` and confirming the cancel in the modal that pops up.

 {{% warning %}}
 Avoid stopping an update unless absolutely necessary.
-It will leave your system in an in-between state where only some resources have been moved into their updated projects while others still remain in old projects.
+It will leave your system in an unknown state where only some resources have been moved into their updated projects while others still remain in old projects.
 Only another successful update will restore the system to a happy state.
 {{% /warning %}}

-Once rules have been successfully applied, the update button will change to `Projects Up-to-Date` and be disabled until the next time a change is made to any project.
+Once rules have been successfully applied, the update button will change to `Projects Up-to-Date` and be disabled until the next time there are *pending edits* to any project.

 To verify that the ingested resources have been moved into the correct projects, select `project-devops` in the global projects filter, which is on the top navbar.
 The data in Automate will now be filtered by the selected project.
 In this example, the effect is revealed by navigating to the Compliance Reports' Nodes tab, which only features nodes that belong to the `devops` Chef Organization.